MarekSlenker/AlleleSorting/README.md

 &nbsp;  &nbsp;

 As a result, you will get allignment(s) where suffixes of sequences of sorted samples are renamed to A1, A2, B1 and B2, indicating their belonging to parental genomes.
-Unsorted samples will be removed, using `if_bellow_treshold = "remove"` parameter.
-If you chose to mask instead fo removing, unsorted samples will be renamed too, to allow following concatenation.
+Unsorted samples will be removed if `if_bellow_treshold = "remove"` is used.
+If you chose to mask instead fo removing, unsorted samples will be renamed too, to allow following concatention.
 The treatment of each sample is witen into logfile.